 - Students can earn coins based on their performance on the course.

 - Coins can then be used in our games arcade where each coin spent allows the student to access one game.

 - Students can earn different word per minute badges (Bronze, Silver or Gold) as they become faster at typing.

 - Students can earn lesson badges as they progress up the lessons.

 - Realistic hands with a green finger which shows the user what keyboard button to press.

 - Graphs of all previous percentage scores with Words Per Minute (WPM) are available to access for the student at all times.

-- Typewiz is a self-paced course which allows students to work at their own pace in a classroom environment or at home.
+- Typewiz is a self-paced course that allows students to work at their own pace in a classroom environment or at home.

 If you are interested in trying out typewiz.
-Chat with us online or contact Searsol on firstname.lastname@example.org.
+Chat with us online or contact Searsol at firstname.lastname@example.org.